 The water mirror in the entrance plaza with the work “One Sun / 34 Moons” by Walter De Maria; photo courtesy of The Nelson-Atkins Museum of Art

-A bird’s eye view of the museum’s historical building and park, drawing by Hare & Hare landscape architects, ca. 1930; image courtesy of The Nelson-Atkins Museum of Art
+A bird’s eye view of the museum’s historic building and park, drawing by Hare & Hare landscape architects, ca. 1930; image courtesy of The Nelson-Atkins Museum of Art

 Special exhibition pavilion and the Isamu Noguchi Court; photo © Roland Halbe, courtesy of Steven Holl Architects

 Steven Holl, preliminary sketch of the 2007 expansion, image courtesy of the Nelson-Atkins Museum of Art